TKSpectro/corona-check-in/README.md

 ### With Docker Production Setup

+:warning: **If you are using Docker Desktop (Windows/macOS)**: You need to add the root directory of this project to the shared directories in the Docker Desktop settings.
+Otherwise the docker containers will not be able to access the pre=configured grafana files.
+The settings can be found in the Docker Desktop settings under Resources -> File Sharing.

 ```bash
 cp .env.example .env
 # If you want pre-generated data, set SEEDING_ENABLED=true in the .env file